TarikEl/DoseCalcs/docs/source/Installation.rst

 -DDCMTK_DIR : Used If we set -DWITH_VOX_USE and -DWITH_DCMTK_USE to ON, the value of this variable is the installation path of DCMTK

--DWITH_ANALYSIS_USE : Used If we want to Generate Graphs using ROOT ANALYSIS SYSTEM, cmake generate an executable called graph
+-DWITH_ANALYSIS_USE : Used If we want to Generate Graphs using ROOT ANALYSIS SYSTEM, cmake generate an executable called [analysis]

 -DROOT_DIR : Used if we set -DWITH_ANALYSIS_USE to ON , the value of this variable is the installation path of ROOT

 -DWITH_MT_USE : Used in Multi-Threading computation,to run DoseCalcs on multiple cores of a computers, dividing Events number on number Of cores.

--DWITH_G4MPI_USE : Used in MPI DoseCalcs running, to run the application on cluster containing Multiple Computers, each computer has a number of cores. cmake generate an executable called merge, this used to merge the result of a MPI simulations in cluster nodes, and create a master result on master node.
+-DWITH_G4MPI_USE : Used in MPI DoseCalcs running, to run the application on cluster containing Multiple Computers, each computer has a number of cores. cmake generate an executable called [merge], this used to merge the result of a MPI simulations in cluster nodes, and create a master result on master node.

 -DCMAKE_C_COMPILER : Used if we set -DWITH_G4MPI_USE to ON, the value of this variable is the path of mpicc